 FSI's Investment Product Research and Assurance (IPRA) team supports the GIC with investment assurance oversight, which includes systematic assessments of all aspects of investment and portfolio risk, including oversight of ESG-related risks.
-The IPRA team collaborates with FSI's Responsible Investment team in carrying out its investment assurance activities, in particular as it relates to engagement with the investment teams on their approaches to responsible investment and assessing responsible investment characteristics of the underlying investment portfolios.
+The IPRA team collaborates with FSI's Responsible Investment team in carrying out its investment assurance activities, such as engaging with the investment teams on their approaches to responsible investment and assessing responsible investment characteristics of the underlying investment portfolios.
 The FSSA team engages with the FSI Responsible Investment team and FSI management.
 Additionally, the FSSA team has representatives on FSI's ESG Impacts Committee.